momentohq/drupal-cache/README.md

 A Momento API Token is required.
 You can generate one using the [Momento Console](https://console.gomomento.com/).

 The Momento Cache module uses [Momento's PHP SDK](https://docs.momentohq.com/cache/develop/sdks/php) internally.
-While installing the Drupal module will automatically install the SDK for you, you will need to install and enable [the PHP gRPC extension](https://github.com/grpc/grpc/blob/master/src/php/README.md) separately for the SDK to function.
+While installing the Drupal module will automatically install the SDK for you.
+Separately, you will need to install and enable the following extensions:
+1. [The PHP gRPC extension](https://github.com/grpc/grpc/blob/master/src/php/README.md) for the SDK to function.
+2. The C Protobuf extension for PHP.
+You can install it using `pecl install protobuf` and then add `extension=protobuf.so` to your `php.ini` file.

 A Momento cache is required to handle Drupal's caching requests.
 You can create a cache in the [Momento Console](https://console.gomomento.com/).